N4N1T0/portfolio/src/content/blog/en/graphic-design-digital-marketing.md

 ## Adapting Content to Purpose and Channel

 Consider the purpose and channel of your content.
-Infographics may be ideal for explaining concepts in social media posts, while illustrations can stand out in blog headers.
+Infographic may be ideal for explaining concepts in social media posts, while illustrations can stand out in blog headers.
 Experiment with different formats to find what works best.

 ## Design Tools and Experimentation